Jonathancui123/AutoDJ/server/README.md

-# Emotify
+# AutoDJ
-Turn your emotions into a spotify playlist
+Create Spotify playlists for your parties from everyone's favourite tracks!